-Add variety to your activity plan by putting together a combination of activities you can do throughout the week.
-Experts recommend a combination of aerobic activities and strength-training exercises.
+Mix up your routine -- plan different activities you can do during the week.
+Experts recommend a mix of aerobic activities and strength-training exercises.
 Aerobic exercise could include walking, climbing stairs, dancing, or swimming.
-Strength training uses weights or exercise bands to strengthen muscles and should be included in your exercise routine at least 2-3 days a week.
+Strength training uses weights or exercise bands to strengthen muscles.
+This should be part of your exercise routine at least 2-3 days a week.
 Ask your doctor before you start an exercise program to make sure it's safe for you.

 Keep in mind that you need to burn 3,500 more calories than usual in food and drinks to lose 1 pound.
 To lose 1 pound a week, you could cut 500 calories a day or bump up your physical activity to burn 500 more calories a day.
 Or you could do some of each.